 That’s nice and all, but does it all work?

-Though I can’t speak for every airline, the one I work for (the best one, remember?) has zero reported transmissions from onboard.
+Though I can’t speak for every airline, the one I work for (the best one, remember?) has had almost no reported transmissions from onboard.
 With a 90% testing rate of employees, we have a much lower-than-average rate of infection than the general public.
-Since March, I’ve personally piloted over 100 hours and flown as a passenger an even greater amount of time between 7 countries on 10 airlines.
-I have been tested for COVID-19 6 times and once recently for antibodies, and have always been negative.
-Take that, COVID.

 So, does it all work?
 As they say, the proof is in the flying… uhh… pudding… uhh… COVID tests?